-- day (or other period) notice to move. - 2.
-Owners are required to follow eviction procedures consistent with their Lease, Addendum to the Lease and HAP contract and must comply with the requirements of federal, state, and local law. - 3.
-Owners must give written notice to the Authority of any legal actions and are required to provide the Authority with copies of all court action papers regarding program participants. - 4.
+- 1. Depending upon the terms of the Lease Agreement, the owner may give the tenant a 30day (or other period) notice to move. - 2.
+Owners are required to follow eviction procedures consistent with their Lease, Addendum to the Lease and HAP contract and must comply with the requirements of federal, state, and local law.

+- 3. Owners must give written notice to the Authority of any legal actions and are required to provide the Authority with copies of all court action papers regarding program participants. - 4.
 Provided the owner initiates an eviction action in accordance with the lease, follows all pertinent laws, files all pertinent actions, and supplies the Authority with copies of all pertinent legal documents; the owner is entitled to HAP payments until the family voluntarily moves or is evicted. - 5.
 The owner must use the termination proceedings as prescribed in the lease and contract: - a.
 The owner can institute court action, using the grounds for eviction cited in the lease; - b.
 The owner can try to obtain a mutual rescission of the lease with the tenant.
 (The mutual rescission must be signed by both parties and designate the reason for the agreement to mutually rescind the Lease). - c.
 The owner can issue proper notice not to renew the Lease Agreement. - 6.
 The owner may not terminate tenancy for the Authority's failure to pay the housing assistance payment.

 XVIII.
-Program Integrity
+PROGRAM INTEGRITY